#

 How value accrues to $FIGHT

 UFC-amplified activations translate directly into $FIGHT usage.
-When fans join prediction markets, stake to enter fighter communities, or transact for merch and tickets, they generate on-chain activity and fee flows denominated in $FIGHT.
-Those fees are routed to the DAO treasury under transparent policies.
+When fans participate in the ecosystem through quests (funded by projects burning $FIGHT for FP), stake to enter fighter communities, or transact for merch and tickets, they generate on-chain activity and fee flows denominated in $FIGHT.
+Partner demand creates direct burn pressure as projects burn $FIGHT to acquire FP for distribution.
+Those fees and burns are routed to the DAO treasury under transparent policies.
 The DAO then deploys a portion of net revenues to buybacks and burns, reducing circulating supply over time, while also funding ecosystem grants and growth programs that bring in new users.
-This creates a closed-loop system: UFC distribution drives engagement; engagement drives fees; fees fund buybacks/burns and further growth; and growth increases utility and demand for $FIGHT.
+This creates a closed-loop system: UFC distribution drives engagement; engagement drives fees and burns; fees fund buybacks/burns and further growth; and growth increases utility and demand for $FIGHT.
 The more Fight activates around UFC events, the stronger and more predictable this value-accrual flywheel becomes.